bigmeaningsmall/BMS-AudioManager/README.md

         └── SFXName.wav
 ```

+---

 ## Conclusion

 The BMS Audio Manager provides a flexible and easy-to-use system for managing audio in your Unity projects.

-Whether you are using event-based triggers or calling audio events directly from your code, this system allows for seamless integration and control over your game's audio.
+Whether you use event-based triggers or call audio events directly from code, this system allows for seamless integration and control over your game's audio.

+---